Codeinkardo107/project/README.md

 - [DONE] Step 11: Visualization & Output - Implemented graph visualization (with remote fallback) and Markdown file generation with resource links.
 - [DONE] Step 12: Changing some logic in the output file and the way of updating the workout plan.
 - [DONE] Step 13: Building a streamlit app to interact easily with the agent.
-- [TODO] Step 14: Final Polishing of code - Refined error handling and verified end-to-end functionality.
+- [DONE] Step 14: Final Polishing of code - Refined error handling and verified end-to-end functionality.

 ## Conclusion:

-I had planned to achieve {this this}.
-I think I have/have-not achieved the conclusion satisfactorily.
-The reason for your satisfaction/unsatisfaction.
+I planned to build a tool that could take the guesswork out of fitness planning, and I think I've achieved that.
+The project combines major things we learned in the class — RAG, LangGraph, and tool calling into something practical.

+I'm particularly proud of the feasibility assessment logic; it took some tweaking to get the AI to give realistic time estimates, but it works well now.
+The search for youtube links is also vey usefull in form of learning.
+Transitioning to a Streamlit UI was the final touch that made the app feel complete.
+It's a usable tool.
+I'm satisfied with the result because it solves the exact problem I faced: finding a clear, personalized path to a fitness goal without needing a human coach.

 ----------